Skip to main content

 • Yearly

-Days of weekNSelect the days of the week when the element will repeat.
-The field appears only if the Weekly repeat type is selected.
+Days of weekNSelect the days of the week when the element must repeat.
+The field is visible only if the repetition type Weekly is selected.

 Repeat countNSpecify the number of repetitions.